 - f.
 Tuition or fees for nonpublic online learning programs.
-Classes or courses for K-12 in the following subjects: Mathematics, English Language Arts (including Phonics, Grammar, Reading, and Writing), Science (including Computer Science and Engineering), Social Studies (including History, Civics, and Character Education), Religion, Art, Music, Foreign Languages, and other electives. - g.
+Classes or courses for K-12 in the following subjects: Mathematics, English Language Arts (including Phonics, Grammar, Reading, and Writing), Science (including Computer Science and Engineering), Social Studies (including History, Civics, and Character Education), Religion, Art, Music, Foreign Languages, and other electives as approved by the department. - g.
 Educational software and applications.
-Classes or courses for K-12 in the following subjects: Mathematics, English Language Arts (including Phonics, Grammar, Reading, and Writing), Science (including Computer Science and Engineering), Social Studies (including History, Civics, and Character Education), Religion, Art, Music, Foreign Languages, and other electives.
-Educational software and applications may also include software and applications for special-needs students such as dictation software, braille translation software, and other assistive software programs.
+Classes or courses for K-12 in the following subjects: Mathematics, English Language Arts (including Phonics, Grammar, Reading, and Writing), Science (including Computer Science and Engineering), Social Studies (including History, Civics, and Character Education), Religion, Art, Music, Foreign Languages, and other electives as approved by the department.
+Educational software and applications may also include software and applications for special-needs students such as dictation software, braille translation software, and other assistive software programs. - h.

-- h.
 Fees for standardized and nationally recognized assessments, including college admissions tests and advanced placement examinations and related preparatory courses. - i.
 Education services for students with disabilities from a licensed or accredited practitioner or education service provider.
 Such educational services includes applied behavior analysis therapy, speech therapy, physical therapy, occupational therapy, vision therapy, dyslexia and dysgraphia therapy. - j.
 Contracted services provided by a public school district including specific classroom instruction. - 2.
 All expenses are reviewed by the department to ensure compliance with the program.
 The department may reject any invoice for such expense that is not a qualifying educational expense, is suspected as fraudulent, or is otherwise legally impermissible.

-Author: Arleen Alexander, Meagan Barrett, and Cameran Clark Statutory Authority: Code of Ala.
-1975, Title 16, Chapter 6J and \$40-2A-7(a)\$ (5).
+Author: Arleen Alexar nder, Meaga n Barret ct, and Cameran Clark 7 Statutory Author rity: Title 16, Chapter 6J and \$40-2A-7 '(a)(5 5),